Gold Rate Trend in India — June 13, 2026

 Gold Rate Trend — Last 10 Days

-The most recent Gold price on record (2026-04-28) is Fifteen Thousand One Hundred and Eighty Two Rupees per gram.
-This is down by One Hundred and Nine Rupees from the previous day's rate of ₹15,290.95.
+The most recent Gold price on record (2026-06-12) is Fifteen Thousand Thirty Two Rupees per gram.
+This is up by Three Hundred and Forty Five Rupees from the previous day's rate of ₹14,686.74.

 How investors read the gold rate trend